Today we will tell you how to photograph water splashes. See what’s behind successful water splash photography.

 - Advance – The amount of time to add to the next drop sequence (subsequent shots are captured with a greater interval each time, from 0 to .9999 seconds)

 When all settings are adjusted, activate the shutter button.
 This opens the shutter on your camera, drops the preset number of drops successively, lights the flashes, and then closes the shutter.
+Be sure to use the right splash photography setup.

 It’s best to have your exposure set to 0.05 seconds to allow some time for the process.
 It’s the flash speed that freezes the motion.
 So the flashes should fire at around 1/20000–1/30000 of a second.
 Make sure you don’t have any other source of light except the flashes.
 This will prevent ambient light and make the drop of water clearer.

-Set the lighting
+Splash photography: set the lighting

 It’s critical to balance the lighting for an effective water splash photoshoot.
 Too little can produce noise.
 Too much will spoil the whole shoot.
 The recommended settings are ISO 100–200, an exposure of 0.05 seconds, and an aperture of f/14, which lets in enough light and provides enough depth of field.